 How Different Cultures View Neurodiverse Children: A UK Parent’s Guide

-5/1/20263 min read
+5/1/20264 min read

 Travelling abroad with a neurodiverse child can feel overwhelming, especially when cultural expectations around behaviour differ from what you’re used to in the UK.
+With the right preparation, however, families can feel more confident navigating new environments—our guide to preparing your neurodiverse child for going on holiday offers practical strategies to help before you even leave home.

 While awareness of autism, ADHD, and additional needs is growing here, this level of understanding isn’t the same everywhere.
 When you travel, you’re not just navigating a new destination—you’re stepping into a different cultural mindset.